The mestiza muse

 One crucial aspect to consider when selecting hair products is understanding your hair’s porosity, as this will ensure effective product absorption.
 Hair porosity refers to how well your hair can absorb water.
 It is categorized into three levels: low, medium, and high.

 Hair with low porosity has a tendency to struggle with absorbing products due to the flatly laid hair cuticles.
-For this type, it’s recommended to opt for lighter products, such as curl creams, gels, and mousses.
+Opting for the right lightweight products, such as curl creams, gels, and mousses, is recommended for this hair type.

 On the other hand, hair with high porosity faces challenges in retaining moisture because its hair cuticles remain lifted.
 While it can absorb water, retaining that moisture becomes an issue.

-To tackle this, high porosity hair benefits from heavier products like creams, gels, and oils, which work to seal in the moisture once it’s been absorbed.
-This way, your hair can maintain its hydration more effectively.
+To tackle this, high porosity hair benefits from heavier products like creams, gels, oils, and deep conditioners/hair mask, which work to seal in the moisture once it’s been absorbed.
+This way, your hair can maintain its moisture levels more effectively.

 Know Your Shampoo Ingredients